$65.5M au pair deal would be divided up under formula

 The deal, filed in Denver federal court Wednesday , covers nearly 100,000 people, mainly women, who came to the United States to work as au pairs between Jan.
 1, 2009, and Oct.
 28, 2018.
 Lawyers who have been representing the au pairs in the class-action case for free over the past four years expect to ask a judge for 35 percent of the settlement for compensation and legal fees, leaving about $40 million to be divided among the au pairs.

 The 11 au pairs named as plaintiffs — from Colombia, Australia, Germany, South Africa and Mexico — would get $5,000 each as a base payment.
-Amounts for other au pairs and any additional money for the plaintiffs would be determined using the formula, which factors in when they worked, whether they had to undergo unpaid training, which states they worked in, and the various claims of wrongdoing in the lawsuit.
+Amounts for other au pairs and any additional money for the named plaintiffs would be determined using the formula, which factors in when they worked, whether they had to undergo unpaid training, which states they worked in, and the various claims of wrongdoing in the lawsuit.

 "This settlement is designed to get as much of the class funds to as many class members as possible," said David Seligman, director of Denver's Towards Justice, which filed the lawsuit in 2014.